karandesaiii/Hottest-Trade-Stocks-On-Reddit-in-Realtime/README.md

-# Detect popular stocks on reddit in real-time
+# The only open-source solution that finds popular stocks on reddit in realtime

 Discover stocks with popularity/momentum increase in realtime and read the best stock-specific comments.